JeremySeverson/board-game-summary/summaries/five-tribes.md

     6. Merchandise Sale (Optional)
         * Sell unique sets of resources for gold (1-3-7-13-21-30-40-50-60)
 3. Clean Up
-    * Replenish Djinns & Resource Row
+    * Replenish Djinns and Resource Row

 ## GAME END

 End Game Conditions
-  1. A player places their las camel
+  1. A player places their last camel
   2. No more legal Meeple moves

-Victory Points
+End Game Scoring
-  1. 1 VP for each Gold
+  * 1 VP for each Gold
-  2. 1 VP for each Yellow Vizzer
+  * 1 VP for each Yellow Vizzer
-  3. 10 VP for each oppoent with less Yellow Vizzer
+  * 10 VP for each oppoent with less Yellow Vizzer
-  4. 2 VP for each White Elder
+  * 2 VP for each White Elder
-  5. Sum of VP on your Djinns
+  * Sum of VP on your Djinns
-  6. Sum of VP on your Claimed Tiles
+  * Sum of VP on your Claimed Tiles
-  7. 3 VP for each Palm Tree on your Claimed Tiles
+  * 3 VP for each Palm Tree on your Claimed Tiles
-  8. 5 VP for each Palace on youy Claimed Tiles
+  * 5 VP for each Palace on youy Claimed Tiles
-  9. Sum of VP for your unique sets of resources
+  * Sum of VP for your unique sets of resources
+      * (1-3-7-13-21-30-40-50-60)